WenxinZhou/conquer/README.md

 from scipy.stats import t
 import time
 ```
 Generate data from a linear model with random covariates.
 The dimension of the feature/covariate space is `p`, and the sample size is `n`.
 The itercept is 4, and all the `p` regression coefficients are set as 1 in magnitude.
-The errors are generated from a t-distribution of 2 degrees of freedom, centered by subtracting the population `tau`-quantile.
+The errors are generated from a *t*-distribution 2 degrees of freedom, centered by subtracting the population `tau`-quantile.

 ```
 n, p = 8000, 400